ezzat-tech/research-hub/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit issues and pull requests.
+Please feel free to submit a Pull Request.